 New York Airways, originally a mail and cargo carrier (1949), became an airline in 1953 first offering scheduled helicopter flights carrying passengers in the United States.
 The journey from Newark to Wall Street cost $47 in today’s money as opposed to $62 cab ride.

-While accidents, noise and air pollution grounded the helicopter airline, today’s technology and customer needs have evolved, the maintenance procedures are less complex and green alternatives to fuel are being developed.
+While accidents, noise and air pollution grounded the helicopter airline, today’s technology and customer needs have evolved.
+The maintenance procedures are less complex recently and green alternatives to fuel are being developed.

-Today, we believe the timing is right to revisit the ‘flying taxi’ concept!
+Today, we believe the timing is right to revisit the ‘air taxi’ concept!
 The future for eVTOLs is looking bright, and here is why...

-Believe it or not, but last month, the Vertical Flight Society announced it has now catalogued 300 eVTOL aircraft in its World eVTOL Aircraft Directory.
+The Vertical Flight Society has now catalogued over 300 eVTOL aircraft designs in its World eVTOL Aircraft Directory.